 A pool table and bar billiards table are located at the left-hand end of the bar.
 There are quiz and gambling machines positioned about the room and a pair of televisions are used to show rolling news or major sporting events.
 Piped music is played.
 Darts is also offered and there is a pub quiz on Wednesday evenings.
 Live music is sometimes hosted on a Friday or Saturday night.
 A range of tourist information leaflets are available from a rack close to the entrance, along with daily newspapers.

 The long, mahogany counter is complimented by an ornate bar-back and pot-shelf.
 Historically the Eldon has served a wide range of beers wines and spirits, though following the departure of the pub’s manager late in 2016, the drinks range has sadly decreased somewhat.
 Fuller’s London Pride and Sharp’s Doom Bar Bitter are now the sole cask beers.
 There is still a fairly good choice of other kegged beers, wines and spirits.
-It is hoped that the cask beer choice may return to its former level once a new permanant manager has been appointed.

 The pub has a secluded patio garden to the rear.